Goli-SF/python_101_humanities/episodes/02_analyze_text_data.md

 :::::::::::::::::::::::::::::::::::::: questions

-- What quantitative analysis operations can be performed on tabular data?
+- What quantitative analysis operations can be performed on data composed of literary texts?
 - How can these operations be translated into Python code?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

+- Learn how to perform word frequency analysis on literary texts.
+- Learn how to perform keyword in context analysis on literary texts.
-- Learn how to initiate the analysis of tabular data
+- Learn how to perform collocation analysis on literary texts.
-- Understand which aspects of a tabular dataset can be analyzed quantitatively
-- Learn to break down the analysis into smaller tasks, think in terms of computer logic by writing pseudocode, and translate these tasks into code
-- Learn using the Python library Pandas for analyzing tabular data
-- Learn using the Python library Plotly for visualizing tabular data
+- Learn how to measure lexical diversity in a literary canon.
 ::::::::::::::::::::::::::::::::::::::::::::::::

 <span style="color:red">WE ARE HERE </span>